SDEscobedo/git-repository-cloner/README.md

 You will be presented with a menu of actions to choose from:

 - `clone`: Clone the repositories specified in the JSON file.
-- `update_config`: Update the output directory path in the `config.json` file.
+- `set-output`: Update the output directory path in the `config.json` file.
-- `update_input_file`: Update the input JSON file path in the `config.json` file.
+- `set-input`: Update the input JSON file path in the `config.json` file.
-- `check_cloned`: Check which repositories are already cloned without cloning them again.
+- `check-cloned`: Check which repositories are already cloned without cloning them again.
 - `quit`: Exit the script.

 ## License